gummyworm/monster/docs/linker.md

 |  code size      |  2   | size of the object-code binary table for the section
 |  reloc size     |  2   | size of the relocation table for the section

-The info bitfield for the section is in the following format
+The info bitfield for the section has the following format:

 | field           | bit(s) | description
 |-----------------|------|-------------------------------------------------------
 |  size           |  0   | 0=zeropage, 1=absolute

-A new _section_ is created any time a .SEGMENT directive is encountered (even if the segment alaready exists).
+A new _section_ is created any time a `.SEG` directive is encountered (even if the segment already exists).

 ### RELOCATION TABLES
 For each _section_, the linker contains a table of _relocation info_.
-This table is made up of a number of entries, each describes how to relocate a byte or word in the section.
+This table is made up of a number of records, each describing how to relocate a byte or word within the section.
 Relocations can either be _section-relative_ or _symobl-relative_.

-The following table describes the relocation format in detail.
+The following table describes the relocation record format in detail.

 | field             | size | description
 |-------------------|------|-------------------------------------------------------------------------------------